mdn/content/files/en-us/web/css/css_animated_properties/index.md

 ## Animation types

-There are mainly four animation types: not animatable, discrete, by computed value, and repeatable list.
+There are mainly four animation types as defined in [Web Animations](https://w3c.github.io/csswg-drafts/web-animations-1/#animating-properties): not animatable, discrete, by computed value, and repeatable list.

 > **Note:** Some properties have specific interpolation behavior not covered by the four types.
 In this case, refer to their "Interpolation" sections (e.g. {{CSSXref("visibility", "", "#interpolation")}}).